nhselect/step1-training/content/platform-roles/roles/centremanager.md

 #### Example in a trust

-- Lead educator or lead nurse for Critical Care (at least band 7)​ - that is the persons who have overall accountability for the units.
-Ideally you would have both a lead educator and lead nurse for Critical Care as Clinical Centre Managers​
+- Lead educator or lead nurse (at least band 7)​ - that is the persons who have overall accountability for the unit, ward, or programme.
+Ideally you would have both a lead educator and lead nurse as Clinical Centre Managers​

 #### Higher education institute example

-- ​Critical care programme lead - meaning the persons who have overall responsibility for the learners (students) on the critical care course.
+- Course programme lead - meaning the persons who have overall responsibility for the learners (students) within the HEI.

 </div>